Home Health Services

 After assessing your individual needs, your physical therapist will structure a plan to restore you to an optimal level of function.
 Utilizing a variety of interventions to assist you in achieving your therapeutic goals, your physical therapist will help you in the following areas: walking, getting in and out of bed, balance training, strength training, and tolerance to activity.

-When children can stay at home for healthcare services, it makes it easier on both the child and the parents.
+When children can stay at home for healthcare services, it makes it easier for both the child and the parents.
 The team at Home Health Services of Hammond-Henry Hospital works in coordination with the patient’s provider to provide the medical care they need in the comfort of their home.
-We focus on delivering the best care possible using a family centered approach.
+We focus on delivering the best care possible using a family-centered approach.

 Our highly qualified personnel include professionals skilled in: